nikomatsakis/babysteps/babysteps/_posts/2018-04-27-an-alias-based-formulation-of-the-borrow-checker.md

 Under the new rules, however, we can see that -- along the `Some` path -- the loan gets killed, because `temp` is reassigned.
-Meanwhile -- along the `None` path -- the `restricts` relation is dropped, because it is only associated with dead regions at that point.
+Meanwhile -- along the `None` path -- the `requires` relation is dropped, because it is only associated with dead regions at that point.
 So the program is accepted.